ropitz/sparc_teaching/Malthi_Exercise4_B.md

 ## Exercise 4

+*Allow at least 30 minutes to reconstruct assets; further time will be needed for texturing or other details to be added.*

 ### Part B: Building a prehistoric house in Blender 2.9.3.1 ###

 [A step-by-step video for Exercise 4B can be found here.](https://youtu.be/0pWxZ5atUQk)